hackingclimate/mvp/docs/community/handbook.md

 Each task needs to be funded, assigned, and reviewed.
 We use the **Projects** application manage this.

-To minimize the need to vote on every stage of this workflow, we've also created two roles: *curator* and *reviewer*.
+To minimize the need to vote on every stage of this workflow, we've also created two roles: *curator* and *reviewer*:

-*Curators* look after the funding of issues (project tasks).
+- *Curators* look after the funding of issues (project tasks).
 They help create, refine, and prioritize them (you can think of curators as product managers of sorts).

-While *Reviewers* approve task assignments and review work.
+- *Reviewers* approve task assignments and review work.
 You can think of them as mentors.

 A `Honey`-based vote is required to add or remove someone from the *curator* or *reviewer* role.